tiian/lixa-docker/xta-python/README.md

 with an application inside.
 Below there are some examples that can be implemented using the base image.

-## Examples based on xta-python3 Docker image
+## Examples based on xta-python3 and xta-python2 Docker images

 First of all, clone *lixa-docker* repository locally: